 His many magazine articles have included cover stories for Time and The Atlantic Monthly.
 In 1967 he was a member of a special Life magazine investigation of the assassination of President Kennedy that received the Sigma Delta Chi Award for Public Service.
 His 2016 cover story in the New York Times Sunday Travel section about Vladimir Nabokov in the American West won the New York Press Club Award as the Best Travel Article of the Year.

 He serves on the board of The Rita Allen Foundation, a philanthropy with a special focus on transformative ideas in their early stages.
 He has previously served on the boards of The Alzheimer’s Association , American Rivers, and Princeton Alumni Corps.
 He is a former member of the Graduate Advisory Council of the Princeton University Department of English.
-He and his wife Sarah live in Princeton, NJ and Bozeman, MT.
+He and his wife Sarah live in Princeton, NJ.